 An Otherwise perfectly normal mammogram

 Due to a family history of breast cancer, Maria knew she was at high risk of also developing breast cancer.
 That’s why she started annual mammography screenings when she turned 40.
-Everything appeared normal for Maria up until three years ago.
+Everything appeared normal for Maria up until a few years ago.

 It was just a few months after an otherwise perfectly normal mammogram that Maria noticed a change in one of her breasts.
 Not one to brush it off in ignorance in hopes that it will go away, she followed up with her doctor.